Letters of Intent Templates

 In most states, a charitable pledge is not enforceable as a contract because it lacks consideration.
 However, under promissory estoppel, a charitable pledge may be enforced if the organization relied on it to its detriment - for example, by starting construction on a building funded by the pledge.
 Our LOI includes an optional binding pledge mechanism for donors who want their commitment to be enforceable.

-A Letter of Intent to Hire is a pre-offer communication expressing an employer's intent to make a formal offer - it is non-binding and typically contingent on background checks, references, and budget approval.
+When an employer opts to send a letter of intent to hire, it’s a pre-offer communication expressing an employer's intent to make a formal offer - it is non-binding and typically contingent on background checks, references and budget approval.
 A formal offer letter, by contrast, contains definitive employment terms and, once accepted, may create binding obligations.

 Available forms